Believe it or not, fun team building activities for work are critically important to the success of your business.

 -Rachel Niebling, Employee Engagement Specialist

 Why we love this: So simple, yet so effective.
 It can be hard to find ways to express your gratitude for the people around you, but it’s so important to do so – your culture depends on it.
-This team building exercise for work makes it easy.
+This team building exercise for work makes it easy to plan during employee appreciation day or any day you think your team really needs it.

 Complete with bullhorn, smoke machine, and Chicago Bulls intro music (circa 1990), new hire intros have become a thing of legend here at SnackNation.
 Spearheaded by our Director of Talent Acquisition and Rock Stardom Ray Marks, this beloved tradition keeps getting bigger and bigger.
 Check it out: